Today, In Time, The Twilight Saga: Breaking Dawn – Part I, and Straw Dogs are on the chopping block.

 His counterpart is Amanda Seyfried (Mamma Mia!), in an equally untalented showing.
 Seyfried tends to overact while Timberlake underacts, which equals out…I suppose?
 Olivia Wilde (Cowboys and Aliens) and “White Collar’s” Matt Bomer play minor roles, as their characters “run out of time” shortly into the story.
 Wilde plays Timberlake’s mother, commonplace in this world where everyone stops aging at 25.
 How weird would that be, to have Olivia Wilde as your mother?
 Cillian Murphy, who plays the “time keeper” who tries to catch these incomparable thieves, is the only actor who was halfway decent.

 While the concept at its core is clever, In Time’s weak script and dreadful acting prove that people really don’t even care about cinema, they just like seeing handsome guys shoot guns.
 Will and Sylvia are just a couple of people who believe in a trickle-down economy.
 But thanks to them, I lost 109 minutes of my life that I’ll never recover.
-In Time is set to release on DVD and Blu-ray later this month.

 The Twilight Saga: Breaking Dawn – Part I (2011)